strawberry-py/strawberry-userdocs/en/admin/base.md

 ## Command overview

-### `ping`

-Display the latency between bot and Discord API gateway.
-This can be used to debug slow bot responses.

-### `uptime`

-Display boot time of the bot and the time it has been running since.

 ### `autothread ...`

 This can be used to create automatic threads on every message in a channel, which can be helpful for channels that are dedicated to QnAs.